sara-sabr/ITStrategy/presentations/en/SLF.md

 Note:

 - We want to enable IT to rapidely respond to changes
-- We do this by reducing risks and enabling untapped strategic value
+- We do this by reducing risks and enabling untapped strategic value of technology
-- The idea here is accepting the complexity in the world to find new methods of managing IT investements.
+- The idea here is accepting complexity and finding new methods of managing IT investements
-- E.g. reduce project sizes, improve information flow between teams, make it less onerous to approve change
+- E.g. reduce project sizes, improve information flow between teams, make it less onerous to approve change, use emperical evidence to inform decisions
+- E.g. of problems identified: AppDev SAs release process needing 13 separate teams and up to 46 interactions

 ---